-A Section 504 is a plan designed to accommodate the unique needs of an individual with a disability, as required by the American with Disabilities Act (ADA).
-Children who have disabilities, but whose disabilities do not interfere with their ability to progress in general education are not eligible for special education services, and may be entitled to a Section 504 Accommodation Plan.
+A Section 504 (commonly referred to as a 504 Plan) is a plan designed to accommodate the unique needs of an individual with a disability, as required by the American with Disabilities Act (ADA).
+Children who have disabilities, but whose disabilities do not interfere with their ability to progress in general education are not eligible for special education services and may be entitled to a Section 504 Accommodation Plan.

 How is a Section 504 Plan Similar to IEP?

 - Related services to assist in accessing regular education

 - Appeals made to the Bureau of Special Education Appeals BSEA

 How is a 504 Plan Different from an IEP?

 LDonline.com article about Understanding the Differences Between IDEA and Section 504